jbonachera/homie-controller/README.md

-# Homie aggregator - WORK IN PROGRESS
+# Homie controller - WORK IN PROGRESS

 Quick tool to collect informations from Homie-compliant sensors, and publish them in JSON format.